 In this paper, we will consider the application of Dezyne to the problem of recovering lost or poorly understood behaviour from legacy software and turning it into verifiably complete and correct models.
-Dezyne is an model driven software engineering tool that enables software engineers to create, explore and formally verify component based software designs for embedded, technical and industrial software systems.
+Dezyne is a model-driven software engineering tool that enables software engineers to create, explore and formally verify component-based software designs for embedded, technical and industrial software systems.

 Like to learn more?
 Download the full paper here!